ufs-community/UFS_UTILS/tests/README.md

 ## HOW TO CREATE A UNIT TEST.

 Unit tests should test only small parts of a program.
-For example, a single routine or function.
+For example, a single routine or function, or multiple closely-linked routines.

 Source code for a test shall be placed in a program specific directory under ./tests.